Ready Set Girls Academy

 In Her Shoes Foundation is excited to offer a new and unique mentor program called Ready Set Girls Academy.
 The goal of this program is to give young women the tools to become critical thinkers about the everyday expectations and pressures they encounter in today’s society.
 Students who participate in this program can expect to exit with greater confidence and the skills to reach for higher achievement.
 Ready Set Girls Academy is structured around four themes: leadership, healthy living, social skills and lifestyle.
 The curriculum is designed to provide participants with a safe and caring learning environment where they can learn the life skills that will allow them to excel in each of the four categories.
 The curriculum will be presented by women who have the education credentials and leadership experience to bring these concepts home to teenage girls.

-Facilitators of each of the themes and subtopics will reflect the diversity represented in the composition of the young women participants.
-Each facilitator will share her expertise and life experience in a way that will introduce the young women to the struggles and triumphs of other women.
+Group Mentors present each of the themes and subtopics and will reflect the diversity represented in the composition of the young women participants.
+Each group mentor will share her expertise and life experience in a way that will introduce the young women to the struggles and triumphs of other women.
 Participants will have the opportunity to engage one another during each session in small groups, empowering them to learn more about themselves and their peers.
 The goal is to inspire, connect, educate and provide support for these future leaders of our communities.

 Curriculum Subject Matter: